andreasdominik/Susi/docs/src/pages/install.md

 Most parameters in the configuration file are by default set to resonable values and are self-explaining.
-* specify a language in 2-letter-code
+* specify a language code
 * select a name for the assistant
 * go through the file and double-check or adapt paths if necessary.